-How does an HOA’s governing documents and its governing bodies keep an HOA competitive in the marketplace?
+How do an HOA’s governing documents and its governing bodies keep an HOA competitive in the marketplace?
 They do so by providing safety and structure to the community through regulation.

 The powers of the governing documents and its governing bodies are sweeping; but if for some reason you find yourself questioning whether your HOA has the authority to regulate a certain item or action, we encourage you to check your association’s governing documents.
 If the governing documents don’t shed clarity on the issue in question, we encourage you to review your state and local laws to see if they speak to the item in question.